|

 Background

-and Urban Planning, where she received the Master of Architecture
+College), where she received the Master of Architecture with high

 she was named Woman of the Year by the Portland Chapter of the Women's